 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated or exercised, the hedge accounting is discontinued prospectively.
 The cumulative gain or loss previously recognised in the statement of financial position remains there until the forecast transaction occurs.
-When the hedged item is a financial asset or liability the amount recognised against the hedged item is transferred to statement of comprehensive income in the same period that the hedged item affects statement of comprehensive income.
+When the hedged item is a financial asset or liability the amount recognised against the hedged item is transferred to statement of profit or loss and other comprehensive income in the same period that the hedged item affects statement of profit or loss and other comprehensive income.

-(n) New standards and interpretations not yet adopted
+(I) New standards and interpretations not yet adopted

 The following standards, amendments to standards and interpretations have been identified as those which may impact the Fund in the period of initial application.
-They are available for early adoption at 30 June 2012, but have not been applied in preparing this general purpose financial report:
+They are available for early adoption at 30 June 2013, but have not been applied in preparing this general purpose financial report: